spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 ### Identity Provider

 The default setting is **Palette**.
-This makes Palette the Identify Provider (IDP), so any user with a Palette account in the tenant and the proper permissions to view and access the project's resources is able to log into the Kubernetes dashboard.
+This makes Palette the IDP, so any user with a Palette account in the tenant and the proper permissions to view and access the project's resources is able to log into the Kubernetes dashboard.

 If you change this setting to **Inherit from Organization**, you must configure OpenID Connect (OIDC) authentication.
 You can configure OIDC two ways: